trailofbits/DrLojekyll/docs/Grammar.md

 ## Declarations

 There are several categories of declarations.
+All declarations must end with a period.

  * **Exports.** An export is a relational predicate that is visible to other modules.
  Two exports that share the same name, but are declared in different modules, are